-The Royal Mint Ltd condemns corruption in all its forms and we will not tolerate it in our business or in those we do business with.
-From the confines of our working environments, it is sometimes difficult to grasp the scale of the damage that bribery does to societies.
-It is not a victimless crime; far from it:
+The Royal Mint condemns corruption in all its forms and we will not tolerate it in our business, or in those with whom we do business.
+From the confines of our working environments, it is sometimes difficult to grasp the scale of the damage that bribery can cause to societies.
+Bribery is not a victimless crime – in fact, it’s far from it:

 "Corruption … undermines democracy and the rule of law, leads to violations of human rights, distorts markets, erodes the quality of life and allows organised crime, terrorism and other threats to human security to flourish.
 This evil phenomenon is found in all countries - big and small, rich and poor…corruption hurts the poor disproportionately by diverting funds intended for development, undermining a government's ability to provide basic services, feeding inequality and injustice and discouraging foreign aid and investment.
 Corruption is a key element in economic under-performance and a major obstacle to poverty alleviation and development."
 (Kofi Annan, former UN Secretary General)

-Responsibility.
+- Responsibility.
 You are responsible for your actions.
-Bribery is a criminal offence.
 If you break the law, you will face the consequences - which could mean a fine, imprisonment, or both.

-Integrity.
+- Integrity.
 Never compromise your integrity.
 If you think something is wrong, ALWAYS report it.
-If you aren't sure, consult the Anti Corruption Policy.
+If you aren't sure, consult the Anti-Bribery and Corruption Policy.
 Never let yourself be forced into doing something you know or suspect is wrong.